cseanburns/systems-librarianship/src/5a-introduction-to-relational-databases.md

 And if interested, I encourage you to learn other SQL implementation, like [SQLite][sqlite_sqlite], which you can download and install on your personal machines fairly easily.
-SQLite is probably the most popular SQL application, but it uses [a slightly different command syntax][cli_sqlite_sqlite].
+SQLite is a widely used relational database engine, but it uses [a slightly different command syntax][cli_sqlite_sqlite].

 [check_constraint_mysql]:https://dev.mysql.com/doc/refman/8.4/en/create-table-check-constraints.html
 [cli_sqlite_sqlite]:https://www.sqlite.org/cli.html